TheKoguryo/TheKoguryo.github.io/learning-library/oci-library/oci-hol-ko/oke-fundamentals/setup-cloud-env/setup-cloud-env.md

      Allow group <group-name> to inspect tenancies in tenancy

      # OCI Kubernetes Monitoring Solution
-     Allow group <group-name> to manage loganalytics-features-family in <compartment-name>
+     Allow group <group-name> to manage loganalytics-features-family in compartment <compartment-name>
-     Allow group <group-name> to manage loganalytics-resources-family in <compartment-name>
+     Allow group <group-name> to manage loganalytics-resources-family in compartment <compartment-name>
-     Allow group <group-name> to manage management-dashboard-family in <compartment-name>
+     Allow group <group-name> to manage management-dashboard-family in compartment <compartment-name>
      Allow group <group-name> to manage management-agent-install-keys in compartment <compartment-name>
      Allow group <group-name> to manage dynamic-groups in tenancy Allow group <group-name> to manage loganalytics-query in tenancy